Online Greyhound Racing Betting

 Introduction: Greyhound racing has been around for many, many years.
 In many countries across the world it has long been a substantial component of gambling culture, while in others greyhound racing is strictly amateur and for enjoyment purposes only.
 In the United Kingdom and the United States particularly, greyhound dog racing is still a very popular form of betting.
 The same is true to an extent in Australia, Ireland and China.

-Greyhound racing is a very simple sport and involves a number of greyhounds, usually six or eight, chasing a lure (commonly a mechanical hare), around the track.
+Greyhound racing is a simple sport and involves a number of greyhounds, usually six or eight, chasing a lure (commonly a mechanical hare), around the track.
 The first dog over the line wins the race.
 Dog racing is primarily about betting as it is this aspect of the sport that tends to attract and retain fans.
-For more information visit our guide to choosing greyhound racing betting sites to signup and deposit at.

 Where To Bet Greyhounds Online